Table of Contents

 # behavior

 Behaviors are the outermost unit of a specification.
 A specification must have at least one behavior.
 There is no maximum number of behaviors for a specification.
-Like all blocks, a behavior must have a name after the opening keyword and is terminated with the keyword end
+Like all blocks, a behavior must have a name after the opening keyword and is terminated with the keyword end.

 # nominal case

-is used to describe the expected behavior of the system when everything runs smoothly.
+Each behavior can have any number of nominal case blocks inside it.
+As the name suggests, a nominal case is used to describe the expected behavior of the system when everything runs smoothly.
 If any nominal case is matched (and no prohibited cases match), the behavior passes.

-block is simply an event pattern.
-This event pattern has access to variables assigned with AS
+The content inside a nominal case block is simply an event pattern.
+This event pattern has access to variables assigned with AS from other blocks.
+Like all blocks, a nominal case must have a name after the opening keyword and is terminated with the keyword end.

 behavior "Nominal behavior"